Education of Looked After and Previously Looked After Children

 All staff should be aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 Indicators may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self- harm or a significant change in wellbeing or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with sexual exploitation, criminal networks or gangs.

-Children in Care are particularly vulnerable to being targeted by gangs.
+Children in Care and previously Looked After Children are particularly vulnerable to being targeted by gangs.
 Carers, social workers and school staff should be proactive and share any concerns at the earliest possible time.

 - Advice to schools and colleges on gangs and youth violence;